safe-global/safe-apps-sdk/packages/safe-apps-sdk/README.md

 ### Loading the Safe App

 While developing your Safe App you can directly use [our production interface](https://app.safe.global) for testing it.
-Some testnets like Goerli are also available there.
+Some testnets like Sepolia are also available there.
 Once your app is live, even if you are running it locally, you can import it to the Safe application as a custom app.
 To do so, you should select the "Apps" tab:

 ![Apps section button][safeappstab]